HendrikF/transmitter/README.md

 # Transmitter

-Transmitter is a python library to send discrete packets of data over UDP.
+Transmitter is a python library to send discrete packets of data (messages) over User Datagram Protocol (UDP).

+## Features

+* reliable transmission when needed
+* combining some messages in one UDP-packet to save bandwith
+* does not exceed MTU to avoid packet fragmentation
+* simple message api

 ## Usage examples